Covid-19 Frequently Asked Questions

 If there is a confirmed case at St Ursula’s, should I get my child tested as a precaution?

 We believe that tests are only available to those with symptoms.
-If your daughter develops symptoms, she should not come to school.
-You should get a test and your household should self-isolate for 14 days from the start of the symptoms.
+If your child develops symptoms, she should not come to school.
+You should get a test and your household should self-isolate from the start of the symptoms.